qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 However, the level of degradation is smaller than that in the similar cars search example.
 This can be attributed to several factors such as the pretrained model quality, dataset size and task definition, and it can be the subject of a more elaborate and comprehensive research project.
+Another observation is that the performance of 75% layer recycling is closer to that of training only `EncoderHead` than 50% layer recycling.

 ## Conclusion
 We set up several experiments to test layer recycling under different constraints